-The OUTFILE subcommand is required and must appear first.
-Specify a system file or portable file by file name or file handle (see Section 6.9 [File Handles], page 41), or a dataset by its name (see Section 6.7 [Datasets], page 29).
-The aggregated cases are written to this file.
-If '\' is specified, then the aggregated cases replace the active dataset's data.
-Use of OUTFILE to write a portable file is a PSPP extension.
+The OUTFILE subcommand, which must be first, names the destination for AGGREGATE output.
+It may name a system file by file name or file handle (see Section 6.9 [File Handles], page 42), a dataset by its name (see Section 6.7 [Datasets], page 29), or '\' to replace the active dataset.
+AGGREGATE writes its output to this file.

-If OUTFILE=\ is given, then the subcommand MODE may also be specified.
-The mode subcommand has two possible values: ADDVARIABLES or REPLACE.
-In REPLACE mode, the entire active dataset is replaced by a new dataset which contains just the break variables and the destination variables.
-In this mode, the new file contains as many cases as there are unique combinations of the break variables.
-In ADDVARIABLES mode, the destination variables are appended to the existing active dataset.
-Cases which have identical combinations of values in their break variables, receive identical values for the destination variables.
+With OUTFILE=\ only, MODE may be specified immediately afterward with the value ADDVARIABLES or REPLACE:

+- With REPLACE, the default, the active dataset is replaced by a new dataset which contains just the break variables and the destination varibles.
+The new file contains as many cases as there are unique combinations of the break variables. - With ADDVARIABLES, the destination variables are added to those in the existing active dataset.
+Cases that have the same combination of values in their break variables receive identical values for the destination variables.
 The number of cases in the active dataset remains unchanged.
-Note that if ADDVARIABLES is specified, then the data must be sorted on the break variables.
+The data must be sorted on the break variables, that is, ADDVARIABLES implies PRESORTED